WHO Mental Health Gap Action Programme (mhGAP)

 The WHO Mental Health Gap Action Programme (mhGAP) aims at scaling up services for mental, neurological and substance use disorders for countries especially with low- and middle-income.
 The programme asserts that with proper care, psychosocial assistance and medication, tens of millions could be treated for depression, schizophrenia, and epilepsy, prevented from suicide and begin to lead normal lives– even where resources are scarce.

 mhGAP Forum, 10-11 October 2016, WHO, Geneva

-This year’s mhGAP Forum will provide an opportunity for a diverse group of stakeholders to discuss a variety of themes on the implementation of WHO’s Mental Health Action Plan 2013-2020 and related topics.
+This year’s mhGAP Forum has provided an opportunity for a diverse group of stakeholders to discuss a variety of themes on the implementation of WHO’s Mental Health Action Plan 2013-2020 and related topics.

 Several resources are available to help reduce the mental health treatment gap and to enhance the capacity of Member States to respond to the large burden of mental, neurological and substance use disorders.

 - mhGAP Intervention Guide e-version

 - mhGAP module Assessment Management of Conditions Specifically Related to Stress